Senozoid/ZC1-handbook/combat.md

 ## Movement

-- Moving is one-dimensional, and unless teleportation is involved, the maximum distance moved per turn is given by the participant's [speed](glossary.md#speed), which, unless modified, is equal to Athletic skill.
+- Moving is one-dimensional, and unless teleportation is involved, the maximum distance moved per turn is given by the participant's [speed](glossary.md#speed), which largely depends on Athletic skill.
 - Participants with any form of teleportation can move once before using each of their regular turns, and the range of their movement is limited only by their teleportation.
 In essence, during each of their unskipped turns, they can move once and then take another action (and yes, the second action may also be movement).
 Unlike other participants, when panic is triggered, a teleporter moves randomly twice instead of once.

 ## Spellcasting